Anderlecht Cemetery

 Anderlecht Cemetery (Cimetière d'Anderlecht; Begraafplaats van Anderlecht), also known as Vogelenzang Cemetery (Note: Cimetière du Vogelenzang; Begraafplaats Vogelenzang) or Vogelzang Cemetery, (Note: Cimetière du Vogelzang; Begraafplaats Vogelzang) is a cemetery belonging to Anderlecht in Brussels, Belgium, where the municipality's inhabitants have the right to be buried.
 It is located at 1–3, avenue du Soldat Britannique/Britse-Soldaatlaan, in the south of the municipality.

+This modern cemetery was inaugurated on 31 October 1954, reflecting a shift in cemetery architecture towards more orderly, egalitarian design.
+The area is about 18 ha in total.
+When it opened, families were given the option to transfer existing graves from the old municipal cemetery at the Place du Repos/Rustplein, and around 1,250 funerary monuments were thus moved to the new site.